 If you go looking for barbecue in Fayetteville, you'll find it.
 The Barbeque Hut is a no-frills favorite specializing in pulled pork and fried chicken.
 Fowler's, a higher-end establishment, is known for sweet and delectable burnt ends.
 Bigger picture, the diverse population of the military has resulted in a diverse selection of restaurants throughout the city.
 International options are plentiful, representing cuisines from all over the globe.
 Cumberland County, of which Fayetteville is a part, is home to six breweries.
 This includes Dirtbag Ales Brewery and Taproom, who explain that being a dirtbag means "shattering the mold, not playing by a set of rules and questioning life at every turn."

-North Carolina is the best state in America for a baseball road trip, home to 10 Minor League teams as well as a multitude of independent and summer-collegiate entities.
+North Carolina is the best state in America for a baseball road trip, home to 10 Minor League teams, as well as a multitude of independent and summer-collegiate entities.
 Road trip options abound; choose your own adventure.
-One itinerary would be to incorporate the teams of the Low-A East's Central Division, which in addition to Fayetteville includes the Kannapolis Cannon Ballers, Carolina Mudcats and Down East Wood Ducks.
+One itinerary would be to incorporate the teams of the Carolina League, which in addition to Fayetteville, includes the Kannapolis Cannon Ballers, Carolina Mudcats and Down East Wood Ducks.
 The Woodpeckers are the southern-most team in North Carolina, putting them in relatively close proximity to South Carolina Minor League teams such as the Columbia Fireflies, Myrtle Beach Pelicans and Charleston RiverDogs.
 In the Carolinas, you just can't go wrong.